breakid/terminal_sync/docs/index.md

 The terminal_sync server is intended to be run locally and therefore does not include authentication or encryption.
 Should you choose to run the server on a remote host, it is highly recommended that you run it on `localhost` and use an SSH forward tunnel, or similar mechanism, to access it.

 Similarly, terminal_sync was (mostly) designed with a single user per instance in mind.
 The one exception is that if the `OPERATOR` environment variable is set within a client shell session, this value will override the operator setting on the server, thus allowing multiple users to share a terminal_sync server.
-That said, the server itself only supports a single API key / token per instance, so make sure all users with access to the server are authorized for that level of access to GhostWriter.
+That said, the server itself only supports a single API key / token per instance, so make sure all users with access to the server are authorized for that level of access to Ghostwriter.